sanjsingh07/Domi-chain/docs/src/wallet-guide/solflare.md

 ### Sending

-Once you have some tokens at your wallet address, you can send them to any other wallet address or an exchange deposit address by clicking "Transfer SOL" in the upper-right corner.
-Enter the recipient address and the amount of SOL to transfer and click "Submit".
+Once you have some tokens at your wallet address, you can send them to any other wallet address or an exchange deposit address by clicking "Transfer ANLOG" in the upper-right corner.
+Enter the recipient address and the amount of ANLOG to transfer and click "Submit".
 You will be prompted to confirm the details of the transaction before you [use your key to sign the transaction](#signing-a-transaction) and then it will be submitted to the network.

-## Staking SOL Tokens
+## Staking ANLOG Tokens

 SolFlare supports creating and managing stake accounts and delegations.
-To learn about how staking on Solana works in general, check out our [Staking Guide](../staking).
+To learn about how staking on Analog works in general, check out our [Staking Guide](../staking).

 ### Create a Stake Account

-You can use some of the SOL tokens in your wallet to create a new stake account.
+You can use some of the ANLOG tokens in your wallet to create a new stake account.
 From the wallet main page click "Staking" at the top of the page.
 In the upper- right, click "Create Account".
-Enter the amount of SOL you want to use to fund your new stake account.
+Enter the amount of ANLOG you want to use to fund your new stake account.
 This amount will be withdrawn from your wallet and transfered to the stake account.
 Do not transfer your entire wallet balance to a stake account, as the wallet is still used to pay any transaction fees associated with your stake account.
-Consider leaving at least 1 SOL in your wallet account.
+Consider leaving at least 1 ANLOG in your wallet account.

 After you submit and [sign the transaction](#signing-a-transaction) you will see